 Gobles is a tiny city located in the state of Michigan.
-With a population of 811 people and just one neighborhood, Gobles is the 503rd largest community in Michigan.
-Gobles has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+With a population of 808 people and just one neighborhood, Gobles is the 503rd largest community in Michigan.
+Much of the housing stock in Gobles was built prior to World War II, making it one of the older and more historic cities in the country.

 Occupations and Workforce

-Gobles is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Gobles isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Gobles are a mix of both white- and blue-collar jobs.
 Overall, Gobles is a city of service providers, sales and office workers and production and manufacturing workers.
 There are especially a lot of people living in Gobles who work in food service (14.52%), office and administrative support (12.90%) and maintenance occupations (8.71%).

 Setting & Lifestyle